Happy Birthday (Finn Wolfhard album)

-Happy Birthday is the debut studio album by Canadian actor and musician Finn Wolfhard.
-It was released on June 6, 2025, via AWAL, in CD, vinyl, cassette and digital formats.
+Happy Birthday is the debut studio album by the Canadian actor and musician Finn Wolfhard, released on June 6, 2025, through AWAL.

-Background
+Background and promotion

-The first single, "Choose the Latter", noted as a jangly indie pop song, was released on March 6, 2025, alongside a self-directed music video featuring Wolfhard.
 The song selection process for the album involved Wolfhard challenging himself to write fifty songs before 2022 ended.
 An introspective album, Happy Birthday was produced by Kai Slater, and incorporates the musical style of lo-fi alongside elements of power pop.
+The lead single, "Choose the Latter", noted as a "jangly" indie pop song, was released on March 6, 2025, alongside a self-directed music video.